bernardr/bernardr.github.io/_posts/2022-03-15-Proving-Ground-Monster.md

 ![](../images/pg/pg-monster/Pasted-image-20220315104934.png)

-Having noted, this when we visit the login page, we'll have a few more combinations of users to try.
+This is great!
+And we'll note it down, as these will be the key to cracking the login problem.

+### Login Page

 Trying things like `admin:admin` are easy wins, and whenever we see a username, we should consider trying those too.
 While trying `mike:mike` fails, trying the username `admin` and the site owner's last name succeeds.

 With an authenticated user, and a known vulnerable version of software, this is the point where most folks want to jump ahead and get a shell.
 Searchploit turns up a bunch of RCE's and other interesting vectors.
 But none of these work.

-There's also the potential to upload or inject some php and get code execution on the web application.
+With known exploits failing us, we might want to upload or inject some php and get code execution on the web application.
 But this won't work either as these have been patched on this instance of Monstra.

 No, the easiest path is going to be to sit back and enumerate further.

-## Site Backup
+## Abusing Site Features/Functionality: Site Backup

 ![](../images/pg/pg-monster/Pasted-image-20220315110322.png)